naveenkumar-42/BitTools/README.md

    - **Description**: Adds a translation to the favorites list.
    - **Request Parameters**:
      - `text`: The text to be added to favorites.
-     - `translation`: The translation text.
+     - `translation`: The translated text.
      - `src`: Source language code.
      - `dest`: Destination language code.
    - **Response**: Redirects to the index page.